 PSAPs

-Provincia Autonoma of Trento manages 1st and 2nd level PSAP (firefighter department and medical department) in the North of Italy.
-It has 2 emergency responders sites and manages about 300’000 calls every year.
+Italy – Provincia Autonoma of Trento: This PSAP manages 1st and 2nd level PSAP (firefighter department and medical department) in the North of Italy.
+It has 2 emergency responders sites and manages about 300.000 calls every year.

-Within the Crisis Management Canter, the State Operation Canter functions on a national level 24/7 through the Emergency Number E-112.
+North Macedonia – Crisis Management Center (CMC): The CMC is the national crisis centre of North Macedonia.
+Within the Crisis Management centre, the State Operation centre functions on a national level through the Emergency Number E-112.

-PSAP located at Lisbon area (112 COSUL), whose call takers receive 112 calls and other emergency communications, make the first triage and convey relevant information to the correspondent emergency services (health care, fire brigades, etc) or law enforcement entities.
+Portugal – Lisbon and Porto PSAPs: These PSAPS are the largest PSAPs in Portugal.
+Their call takers receive 112 calls and other emergency communications, make the first triage and convey relevant information to the correspondent emergency services.

 Timeframe